 - One (1) $1,000 scholarship to a graduating senior or college student to be chosen at the discretion of the Scholarship Committee.

-- The applicant must be a high school senior or a current college student and must be or have been an active participant or exhibitor in a member fair of The Association of Connecticut Fairs, Inc.
+- The applicant must be a high school senior or a current college student and must be or have been an active participant in a member fair of The Association of Connecticut Fairs, Inc.

 - Applicants may be required to be interviewed at the discretion of the Scholarship Committee.

 - Applicants must return the completed application form to the sponsoring Fair Secretary or Adult 4-H Representative by May 15 of the given year.

 - All questions on the application must be answered to be considered for an award.